 Everything you need to know about becoming a WARM Volunteer

-We are currently accepting applications, but due to the holiday season, we will not begin responding to incoming volunteer applications until after the new year beginning the week of January 8th 2017.
-Thank you for your interest and we look forward to learning more about your desire to serve our hungry neighbors.
+We are currently accepting applications, thank you for your interest and we look forward to learning more about your desire to serve our hungry neighbors.

 What are your volunteer hours?

 - Volunteers serving in the pantry, client reception area and as a life coach generally follow the hours listed below:

 Thursday: 9am-12:00pm; 1:30-7pm (On the 1st and 3rd Thursdays of the month) and 1:30-6pm (On the 2nd and 4th Thursdays of the month)

 - Volunteers serving in other capacities may be scheduled any time Monday through Friday, 9am – 4:30pm.